AdobeDocs/experience-platform.en/help/xdm/data-types/error-details-information.md

 ---
 title: Error Details Information Data Type
-description: This document provides an overview of the Error Details Information Experience Data Model (XDM) data type.
+description: Learn about the Error Details Information Experience Data Model (XDM) data type.
 ---
 # [!UICONTROL Error Details Information] data type

 [!UICONTROL Error Details Information] is a standard Experience Data Model (XDM) data type that describes error details.
-It contains properties for error identification and source.
-The error ID is a string identifying the error, and the error source specifies whether it originates from the player or an external source.
+Use the [!UICONTROL Error Details Information] data type to capture details for the error source and identification.
+The error ID identifies the error and the error source specifies whether it originates from the player or an external source.

 ![A diagram of the  Error Details Information data type.](../images/data-types/error-details-information.png)